Skip to main content

 Projects should make sure to involve all partners also in this phase of the project, as each organisation is in the best position to promote the project achievements within their own network and country.

-Securing project legacy for a long-term effect
+Tips for securing project legacy and for a long-term effect

 Interreg NPA supports projects that are the beginning of something meaningful.
 Their value continues beyond the project’s end date, through impact and long-term use.